 Given that the chief information security officer is a senior executive-level position, it is no surprise that its average base salary comes in at $179,763.

-The question of how much a cybersecurity specialist earns is a complex one.
+So how much will a cyber security specialist make?
+This is a complex question.
 The average salary for this demanding job depends on a variety of factors.
 It is directly proportional to the level of education and amount of experience an employee has.
 If you’re eyeing large, famous companies, keep in mind that your starting salary will be comparatively low before you rise through the ranks.